MultiMeter

 Project Description

-The analysis methods, optimisation approaches and practical recommendations developed within the project will be tested in three life demonstrators and made available via the public MultiMeter platform as tools, guidelines and solutions for municipalities, network operators and energy agencies.
+The analysis methods, optimisation approaches and recommendations for action developed within the project are tested in three practical demonstrators – one of them in Wunsiedel.
+We make them available on a public MultiMeter platform as tools, guidelines and solutions for municipalities, grid operators and energy agencies.
+In this way, MultiMeter increases the overall efficiency of the energy system and helps to achieve the 2045 climate targets.

 project Goal